 - salt and pepper to taste

 - Soak dried beans overnight in water.
 Use enough water to cover the beans by an inch or two.
 The next morning, drain the beans.
 Using a crock pot or Dutch oven, add the beef broth, the lard or bacon grease to the beans and simmer covered until tender.
 Depending on the age of the beans, this could take a 2-3 hours in a Dutch oven, or 5 hours in a crockpot on low.

 - Once the beans are tender, start making the chili.
 Brown the meat in a large skillet.
 When meat is about half browned, add the onion and cook, stirring often until onion is starting to become soft.
 Add the garlic and cook until fragrant.
 About 1 minute.

 - Simmer gently for 15 minutes.
 You'll have a mixture that reminds you of Sloppy Joes.
 Add this mixture to the cooked beans (don't drain beef broth from the beans).
-Add two cups water and simmer for 15 minutes in a Dutch oven..
-If you're using your crockpot, add the beef mixture and two cups water to the cooked beans and cook on low for 2 hours.
+Simmer for 15 minutes in a Dutch oven.
+If you're using your crockpot, add the beef mixture and the two cups water to the cooked beans and cook on low for 2 hours.